 [intro] When you have completed this guide you will understand what Product Variants are and whether your own products have them or not.
 If your Products do have Variants, you will also know the best way to build these Variants onto your Products for the best shopping experience for your customers. [/intro]

-For example, if a T-shirt is available in three different sizes and four different colours (3x4=12), so each possible variation has become a Variant Choice:
+For example, if a T-shirt is available in three different sizes and four different colours (3x4=12), so each possible choice has become a Variant Combination:

-If you have a Product with a lot of Variants, such as a T-shirt in 8 different sizes, 12 different colour choices for the sleeves and collar and another 12 different colour choices for the main body of the shirt, that equals 1,152 different Variants (8x12x12=1152).
-It's at that point you may notice the Product Page load slowly.
+If you have a Product with a lot of Variants, such as a T-shirt in 8 different sizes, 12 different colour choices for the sleeves and collar and another 12 different colour choices for the main body of the shirt, that equals 1,152 different Variant Combinations (8x12x12=1152).
+If you were able to upload that Product and it’s Variants to your EKM online shop, you would notice that the Product Page would load incredibly slowly.
 This is because as a Product Page loads - and if the Product has Variants - the system has to calculate all of the possible permutations of the Variant Choices.

 We recommend that before you start adding Variants onto your Products, you calculate the number of Variants on each to ensure that you don't negatively affect the Product Page.
 To do this, simply multiply the number of Variant Choices by each other - the total is the number of possible Variants that the Product has.
 For example:

-A T-shirt available in 5 sizes with 10 different colour choices for the sleeves, and 10 colour choices for the body has 500 Product Variants (5x10x10=500).
+A T-shirt available in 5 sizes with 10 different colour choices for the sleeves, and 10 colour choices for the body has 500 Variant Combinations (5x10x10=500).

 [remember] We recommend that to ensure optimum page loading speed and thus a good user experience, that you limit your Products to having no more than 250 Variants each.
 If you have a Product with a lot of Variants, you need to divide it up and make it into two or more Products.[/remember]

-For example, the T-shirt with 500 Product Variants mentioned above would need to be divided into four separate Products, so to do this, we would look at what the colours on offer:
+For example, the T-shirt with 500 Variant Combinations mentioned above would need to be divided into four separate Products, so to do this, we would look at what the colours on offer:

 Red, blue, yellow, grey, green, pink, black, white, brown, cream